-In July 2019, the Company entered into an option agreement with Kiboko for the Fontana Gold Project, which included all of the Tres-Or Duvay-Chenier Property claims.
+In July 2019, the Company entered into an Option Agreement with Kiboko for the Fontana Gold Project, which included all of the Tres-Or Duvay-Chenier Property claims.
+In July 2021, Tres-Or has advised Kiboko that it is of the position that the Option Agreement has lapsed (as detailed under the heading "Fontana Gold Project, Quebec" on page 4 and 5 hereof).